 Coding time is one of the most interesting engineering execution metrics to track over time.
 Since you want your PR Sizes to be small and your deployment frequency to be high, you want to make sure coding time isn't increasing by a significant margin.
 If your coding time does spike, that is likely an indicator of larger issues down the pipeline.

-PR Waiting Time
+PR Review Time

 This statistic refers to the average time it takes for pull requests to be reviewed.
 The more time it takes for the team to review and merge pull requests, the longer it takes for them to reach production.
-A high PR waiting time can also increase the risk of merge and logical conflicts due to the increased isolation time of branches.
+A high PR review time can also increase the risk of merge and logical conflicts due to the increased isolation time of branches.

 If you subscribe to the notion that code is a liability instead of an asset, the value of this statistic should be easy to grasp.
 In short, large changes are riskier than smaller ones.
 The more code you have, the more likely it becomes you have buggy, complex, or hard-to-read code.